Focus On: Grant Larkin

 Lainie Grant and Matt Larkin are the talented duo behind interior design firm – Grant Larkin.
 Specializing in high-end interiors and garden design.

-Welcome to May 2017 Focus on bug Focus On: Designers Lainie Grant and Matt Larkin
+Welcome to May 2017 Focus On: Designers Lainie Grant and Matt Larkin

 How did you come to choose interior design as a career?